 Today, Christ Church serves a thriving community of about 350 souls.
-We worship in a number of different formats to engage with the whole community - the young, families and the not so young - and the Church is used for a variety of events, including an annual Burns Night supper, Village Band concerts and other musical events, all of which help Christ Church really be central to village life.
+We worship in a number of different formats to engage with the whole community - the young, families and the not so young - and our Church is used for a variety of events, including Village Band concerts and other musical events, all of which help Christ Church to really be central to village life.

 We hope that this website provides useful information for those who worship at Christ Church, as well as those who live in the area and would like to know more about the Church, our services and our events, and those visiting us and who are interested in our Church, its history and the surrounding area.

-If you have any comments on the website, which can always be improved, please let us know.
+If you have any comments on the website, which can always be improved, please click here to let us know.